-Emotional Intelligence isn’t just limited to the corporate and work space; it can be applied anywhere; for anyone.
-A major industry where there is a great benefit from learning about one’s EQ competencies, is Higher Education.
+Emotional Intelligence isn’t just limited to the corporate and workspace; it can be applied anywhere; for anyone.
+A major industry where there is a great benefit from learning about one’s EQ competencies in Higher Education.
 Students are constantly being thrown into stressful situations and need the tools to be able to cope with challenges within their daily lives.

 The Director of Career Services at Georgia Southern University (GS) recognized this very early on in his career and when he learned about the EQ-i 2.0 assessment, he knew that it was exactly what he had been looking for when he first started in his role.
 He wanted to find something that would help students with leadership development and competencies.
 He always knew that he wanted students to receive coaching in competencies to help guide their success while at university because he knew that even though a post-secondary institution can provide lessons resulting in knowledge; it means very little if a student has a low EQ.

 During his introduction to the assessment, he recognized in the results that Interpersonal Skills and Emotional Expression were the most easily developed skills and can be foundational in a student’s future success.
 The open-minded mentality and welcoming atmosphere that colleges and universities provide, aides in the development of these subscales significantly.
 The vast majority of students in post-secondary share similar experiences and fears when it comes to socialization, academics, and so on.
 This provides a very rich and productive environment for students to feel safe when expressing themselves.